Darxo/Hardened/README.md

 Just the images side-by-side: https://github.com/Darxo/Hardened/wiki/Perk-changes-Side‐By‐Side

 - **Adrenaline** skill now costs 15 Fatigue (up from 10)
 - **Angler** no longer increases the cost of **Break Free** on the target.
-It now increases the maximum range of **Throw Net** by 1 and it staggers every character that you net. **Net Pull** now has a Range of 3 (up from 2)
+It now staggers every character that you net. **Net Pull** now has a Range of 3 (up from 2)
 - **Anticipation** now also proccs whenever your shield takes damage from an attack
 - **Axe Mastery** no longer grants **Hook Shield**.
 It now causes **Split Shield** to apply **Dazed** for 1 turn
 - **Backstabber** is rewritten.
 It now grants +5% Hitchance per character surrounding your target, except the first one.
 It now also affects ranged attacks
 - **Bags and Belts** now also includes two-handed weapons but no longer grants Initiative
-- **Battle Fervor** is reworked.
-It still grants 10% more Resolve at all times.
-It now grants 10% more Melee Skill, Melee Defense, Ranged Skill and Ranged Defense while at Steady Morale
+- **Battle Fervor** is completely reworked.
+It grants 10% more Resolve.
+It also grants 10% more Melee Skill, Melee Defense, Ranged Skill and Ranged Defense while at Steady Morale
 - **Battle Forged** no longer has any prerequisites.
 It no longer provide any Reach Ignore
 - **Bear Down** (granted by **Mace Mastery**) is completely reworked.
 It now causes every headshot to daze the target for 1 turn, or increase the duration of an existing daze by 1 turn
 - **Bestial Vigor** is completely reworked.
 It is now called **Backup Plan** and grants the skill **Backup Plan** which can be used once per battle to recover 7 Action Points and disable all Attack-Skills for the rest of this turn.
 It has been removed from the **Wildling** perk group and added to the **Tactician** perk group at Tier 2